Ellis William Roberts

 Ellis William Roberts (1860–1930) was an English portrait painter.
-He began his career as a painter at the Minton factory in Stoke-on-Trent, then won a prize of thirty pounds.
-The prize enabled him to undertake two years of advanced training in South Kensington, London.
+He began his career as a painter of pottery at the Mintons factory in Stoke-on-Trent, then won a prize of thirty pounds.
+The prize enabled him to undertake two years of advanced training in South Kensington, London, at what is now the Royal College of Art.
 There he was given a travelling studentship, and he set himself up as a painter.
 By the early 1900s he was well-known for his portraits of the beautiful women and girls of London society.

 Two of his paintings are in the collection of the Potteries Museum & Art Gallery, Stoke-on-Trent, while several are in the possession of the National Trust.

+His paintings are today regarded as smooth and rather bland; many at the time also felt so, including George Moore, the novelist and critic, who delivered a hostile assessment in 1896.